-You know the feeling: The one you get when you’ve uncovered an enormous customer need and you’re actually in a position to deliver a solution without reinventing your entire company.
+You know the feeling: The one you get when you’re not looking for customer needs but you’ve uncovered a big one and you’re actually in a position to deliver a solution without reinventing your entire company.
 It’s so energizing that every time you blink, the potential revenue numbers that display in your cartoon-like eyeballs get bigger and bigger.

 Think about the last time that happened to you.
 I’m guessing you weren’t on a mission to uncover a new customer need.
 The opportunity just presented itself through a run-of-the-mill conversation.
 If that’s the case, we have to ask ourselves: Are we so focused on trying to unearth customer problems that their most critical business needs are flying right by us?